noodldocs/noodldocs.github.io/nodes/visual/controls/checkbox.md

 ### States

 **Checked**
 A boolean output that is true when this checkbox control is checked and false if not.
-This is useful when using this control as a base for your own component that will represent visually that it is pressed.
+This is useful when using this control as a base for your own component that will represent visually that it is checked.

 [filename](./control-states-outputs.md ':include')